Per- and Polyfluoroalkyl Substances (PFAS) in Drinking Water

 As part of a national testing initiative between 2013 and 2015, Concord Water and 170 other public water systems in Massachusetts tested for PFAS.
 Using the best available methodology at that time (EPA Method 537), samples were analyzed for 5 PFAS compounds with a lower limit of detection of 10-90 parts per trillion (ppt).
 In 2014, PFAS sampling occurred at all of Concord’s public water supplies; we did NOT detect PFAS in our drinking water.

 Since that time, existing analytical methods have been revised and new, more sensitive methods have been developed that can detect PFAS compounds at much lower levels (down to 2 ppt).
 Concord Water began monitoring for PFAS using the revised method with lower detection limits in April 2021.
-Results of initial and confirmatory monitoring are expected to take several weeks to be received, and will be shared with our customers once they become available.
+Results of initial and confirmatory monitoring are available below as part of the "Important Documents: Sampling Results" section of this webpage.

 |How can I stay updated?|